UlyssesZh/UlyssesZh.github.io/_posts/2022-11-18-supersonic-overhead.md

 ---
-title: 'When a supersonic airplane fly over your head'
+title: 'When a supersonic airplane flies over your head'
 date: 2022-11-18 14:11:10 -0800
 categories:
 - physics